7 Must-Know Pickleball Serve Rules 2023 To Master Your Game

 Pickleball serving line rules

-The server must serve from behind the back line and must not step on or over the serving line when serving.
-If the server steps on or over the serving line, it is a fault and the opponent gets the point.
+The server must serve from behind the back boundary and must not step on or over the mark or the zone line.
+If the server steps on or over the mark or the zone line, it is a fault and the opponent gets the point.

-The server needs to pay attention to their feet placement when serving and make sure they do not step on or over the serving line.
+The server needs to pay attention to their feet placement when serving and make sure they do not step on or over the serving mark.

-This can be especially challenging when serving from the right or left side of the court, as the serving line can be difficult to see.
+This can be especially challenging when serving from the right or left side of the court, as the serving mark can be difficult to see.

 To ensure proper feet placement, the server should stand with their feet shoulder-width apart and their weight balanced evenly on both feet.